 Baltimore mourned the loss of Lamontrey Tynes and Donte Johnson on Day 2 of the August 2017 ceasefire.
 This shook us down to our roots.
 People from around the world rushed to send love and support to both families.
 The loss of our brothers showed us that we had been numb in relation to daily murders in Baltimore... which led to new affirmations: #DontBeNumb and #VibrateHigher.
 These new affirmations remind us to honor every life that Baltimore loses, to use the pain to be better to one another, and to work even harder to heal violence.
 We decided to vibrate higher in Baltimore.

 The ultimate goal of Baltimore Ceasefire 365 is for everyone in the city to commit to zero murders.
-We are starting by calling ceasefire weekends.
+We are starting by calling ceasefire weekends, where we ask everyone to be peaceful and celebrate life.
 In doing the outreach for ceasefire weekends, residents are:

 We know that there will come a time when everyone in Baltimore will honor that these are sacred weekends and will honor each ceasefire.

 By agreeing to sacred weekends without murder, and by receiving the resources needed to help us avoid violent encounters, we all will eventually agree to honor the sacredness of EVERY day and put an end to murder.